 Project update

-In 2024, we consulted with the local community on an upgrade to the playspace at Gladeswood Reserve in Mulgrave.
+In 2024, we consulted with the local community on the design for the upgrade of Gladeswood Reserve playspace in Mulgrave.

 Thank you to everyone who took the time to provide feedback.